xiangxiangzhuyi/Organelle-State-Analysis-Tool/README.md

 Our demo can be reproduced by directly running the following command:
 >> Optimization

 After the code runs, each hyperparameter combination will generate a set of binary images.
 Those binary images are stored in the folder "processed_data".
 Each hyperparameter combination will create a folder, such as "Sobel_4_30".
-In the workspace of the MATLAB, the Connectivity density of each image in each hyperparameter combination can be accessed by the variable "all_res" which is a 2D matrix.
+In the workspace of the MATLAB, the connectivity density of each image in each hyperparameter combination can be accessed by the variable "all_res" which is a 2D matrix.
 In ""all_res"", the first dimension is the list of hyperparameter combinations and the second dimension is the list of images.

 In our computer (Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz 1.99 GHz, 16 GB RAM), this demo took nearly 5 hours to run.

 # Instructions for use

-However, you can set the three hyperparameters in the "Optimization.m" by your own idea.
+If you want to change the hyperparameter option of our demo, you can set the three hyperparameters in the "Optimization.m" by your own idea.
+Then run the code by following our demo instruction.

-You can reproduce our demo by directly running this function.

-Use the tool

-If you have read your image into the MATLAB workspace, you can implement the following command to calculate the unit connectivity of your image.
+In addition to processing the image data in the demo, you can also process your own images. you can implement the following command to calculate the connectivity density of your image.
->> [clo_img, num, mea, med] = Connectivity_analysis(img, thres, pix_w);
+>> [clo_img, num, mea, med] = Connectivity_analysis(img, pix_w, thres, det_str, con_num);

 To get the help of the function "Connectivity_analysis", please implement
 >> help Connectivity_analysis